The 7 Best Places to Travel Alone in 2020

 What to Expect in Costa Rica

 When you arrive in Costa Rica, the first thing you will hear from a local is “Pura Vida,” meaning Pure Life.
 However this is more than just a saying, it is a way of life there and they choose to live a life full of gratitude and life to the fullest.
 The locals are very friendly and most have a great base level of English in major cities, so you don’t have to worry too much about a language barrier.
-If you are looking to go on more remote ventures it is always good to join a guided tour where you can meet other fellow solo travelers and have a guide who speaks Spanish.
-As mentioned above, Costa Rica has a multitude of climate zones.
-That means you may be at a beach in the morning and arriving in a rainy tropical forest by the afternoon.
+If you are looking to go on more remote adventures join a guided tour where you can meet other fellow solo travelers and have a guide who speaks English.
+With its multitude of climate zones you may be at a beach in the morning and arriving in a rainy tropical forest by the afternoon.
 Be mindful to pack clothes that will accommodate every weather situation.
-Finally, in terms of budget in Costa Rica it’s not the cheapest of the Central American countries, so do keep that in mind.
-It is possible to travel on a budget, you just have to do your research.
+Finally, in terms of budget in Costa Rica it’s not the cheapest of the Central American countries, but there are plenty of opportunities to save on transportation and activities to keep costs down

-Now we’ve given you an abundance of solo travel destinations to check out that are safe, budget-friendly, have interesting attractions and excursions, and minimal language barriers.
+Our list of the best places to travel alone are safe, budget-friendly, have interesting attractions and excursions, and minimal language barriers.
 There is no good reason not to travel solo in the new year.
 Challenge yourself to travel alone.
 Feed your desire to explore more and experience a new culture.
 Broaden your knowledge of the other side of the world.
 Make new friends in a new city that you have never visited before.
-Finally, surprise yourself by actually really liking solo traveling.
-However backpacking doesn’t have to mean sacrifice.
-We want to connect all the flashpackers out there who want a transformative authentic travel experience with less sacrifice and a more comfortable lifestyle.
+Finally, surprise yourself by actually really liking solo traveling!

 - Southeast Asia Packing List